Region-of-Interest Based Neural Video Compression: Limitations and societal impact

-We select the \texttt{dogs-jump} sequence from DAVIS validation set, as it is labeled with more than one instance.
-Instead of merging all instances into a single ROI mask (as we do in all other experiments), we compress the video multiple times, by considering different instances as ROI in different runs.
-We consistently monitor PSNR on all instances, and observe it is consistently higher in the region considered as ROI.
-We represent these results color-coded in the barplots in Fig.~\ref{fig:custom_foreground_barplots_dogs}.
-This clearly shows that our codec can be used, at approximately the same bitrate, to improve reconstruction quality in any ROI of choice.
-A qualitative representation of such a feature is represented in Fig.~\ref{fig:custom_foreground_qualitative}. \bgroup \egroup \paragraph{Limitations} Our main motivation for the Latent Scaling ROI Scale-Space Flow was to allow for inference-time single model multirate behavior for the largest rate model, without the need to re-train or to adapt the training scheme like in~\cite{cui2020g,elfvc} (similar to what was demonstrated in~\cite{plonq} for image compression).
+Our main motivation for the Latent Scaling ROI Scale-Space Flow was to allow for inference-time single model multirate behavior for the largest rate model, without the need to re-train or to adapt the training scheme like in~\cite{cui2020g,elfvc} (similar to what was demonstrated in~\cite{plonq} for image compression).
 This would make our ROI codec more practical to deploy by drastically reducing the number of parameters and allowing fine-grain control of the rate.
-In our experiments in App.~\ref{apd:additional:multirate}, latent-scaling does indeed allow reducing the number of trained models required to cover the bitrate region of interest (0.05 to 0.5 bpp) from 8 to 3, whilst also improving the distortion in the high bpp region.
 However, it does not allow for a fully multirate model (\textit{i.e.} a single model covering the whole rate spectrum), and it comes with an increase in implementation complexity with minor performance benefits over the simpler implicit ROI approach.

 In addition, visual assessments highlighted how, in their current implementation, both ROI-based models can sometimes produce sharp quality transitions between ROI and non-ROI regions.
 The problem would probably be exacerbated if the ROI masks suffered both in terms of quality and in temporal consistency.
 Both of these issues may be overcome by using smooth masks during training and/or inference.